ps-tuebingen-courses/pl1-lecture-notes/src/04-desugaring/desugaring.md

 val res = MAE.eval(desugarSMAE2MAE(SMAE.ex))
 ```

 If we had written other algorithms on MAE, or had proven properties of MAE, they'd be applicable to SMAE, too.
-Hence desugaring is a way
+Hence, desugaring is a way
 of reusing code, proofs, ... .
 It is important, though, that the desugared language feature is gone after desugaring.
 For instance,
-a pretty printer would print the desugared code.
+a pretty-printer would print the desugared code.
 A debugger would use the desugared code.
 This can be an important downside to desugaring.
 There are ways to avoid or mitigate these shortcomings, but they require additional work.

 There is a second way of realizing desugaring which does not require the definition of a copy of the AST enums.